 12. Ho Chi Minh City (Saigon)

-Although not the capital of Vietnam, Ho Chi Minh City (HCMC) is the biggest city in the country.
+Although not the capital of Vietnam, Ho Chi Minh City, typically written as HCMC, is the biggest city in the country.
 I loved this city far more than I expected myself to.
 After a year of living here, I really felt like I had just scraped the surface of what was there.

 One thing I quickly learned while in the city is to look up.
 I was used to everything being at eye level, but here, you can find shops, cafes, and restaurants hidden inside apartment buildings, which really makes it feel like there is always something new to see.

 The city is divided into districts.
 If you’d like to be able to explore mainly by foot, I recommend you stay in District 1.
-This is the heart of the city and where most of the touristic spots, bars, and restaurants are.
+This is the heart of the city and where most of the tourist attractions, like the Notre Dame Cathedral, bars, and restaurants are.

 Most expats choose to live in District 2, or Thao Dien to be more specific.
 Head to this neighborhood if you’re craving foreign food and someone who speaks your native language.
 As you imagined though, prices rise in this district compared to the others.